 Module Convenor: Dr Rosie Doyle (R.Doyle.firstname.lastname@example.org) Office Hours: Tuesdays 2-4pm on Microsoft Teams

 Students will analyse the current literature on rights, the historiography of resistance and revolution as well a broad range of primary sources.
-The module starts with a series of lectures and seminars discussing the themes of human rights over the longue durée.
+The module starts with a series of seminars discussing the themes associated with human rights and looking at the way rights have been looked at in the research.
 It then takes a chronological approach starting with the colonial period but focusing particularly on the history of rights since Independence at the beginning of the nineteenth century.